A simple guide for bonsai beginners. You too can try it and become a bonsai master easily.

 For re potting, first take the plant out of the pot carefully along with the soil.
 Then remove the soil and prune 2/3 of the roots using a sharp knife or pruning shears.

 Meanwhile prepare the bonsai pot for replanting your bonsai.
-Certainly you can use the same wire to hold the plant tight in the pot.
+You can use the same wire to hold the plant tight in the pot.

 Your favourite bonsai is ready and you can keep it anywhere in your garden.